Fletcher-Alderton/FloatingNotes/Obsidian.md

 *Alternative method: In Obsidian, go to Settings → About → Show debug info to see your vault path*

-## ⚙️ Step 2: Configure FloatingNotes Storage
+## ⚙️ Step 2: Configure Floating Notes Storage

-1. **Open FloatingNotes Settings**
+1. **Open Floating Notes Settings**
-   - Click the FloatingNotes menu bar icon → Settings
+   - Click the Floating Notes menu bar icon → Settings
    - Or use the keyboard shortcut (Command + ,)

 2. **Navigate to Storage Settings**